 Floods continue to cause severe damages in the U.S. and abroad despite efforts to reduce such losses through flood control works, adoption of regulations, and other measures.
-A comparatively small flood in Colorado in 2013 caused more than 3 billion in damages.
+A comparatively small flood in Colorado in 2013 caused more than 3 billion dollars in damages.
 The "Great Flood" along the Mississippi in 1993 and its tributaries caused damages estimated at 15-20 billion dollars.
-Hurricane Katrina in 2005 killed more than 90013 and caused damages which have been estimated to approach \$200 billion dollars.
-Losses from Super Storm Sandy in 2012 may exceed \$100 billion dollars.

-When landowners are damaged by flooding or erosion they quite often sue governments in more traditional flooding or erosion contexts based upon common law or Constitutional legal theories claiming that the governments increased flooding and flood damages to their properties.
-Landowners may also question the reasonableness and adequacy of the design, operation, and maintenance for dikes, dams, levees, drainage channels, and culverts and other flood loss reduction measures.
+Hurricane Katrina in 2005 killed more than 900 and caused damages which have been estimated to approach \$200 billion dollars.
+According to NOAA losses from Super Storm Sandy in 2012 cost 67 billion dollars making it the 2nd costliest storm in US history.
+When flood plain landowners are damaged by flooding or erosion they quite often sue governments in more traditional flooding or erosion contexts based upon common law or Constitutional legal theories claiming that the governments increased flooding and flood damages to their properties.
+Landowners may also question the reasonableness and adequacy of the design, operation, and maintenance of dikes, dams, levees, drainage channels, and culverts and other flood loss reduction measures.

 Successful common law (tort) liability suits based upon traditional flooding and erosion have become increasingly expensive to governments.
 For example, in 2003 the California Court of Appeals upheld a damage award against the State of California for flood damages.
 See Paterno vs. State of California.
 The settlement total in this suit was \$464 million dollars.
-Much larger amounts of money are at stake in the law suits filed by private landowners in Louisiana and the neighboring states of Florida, Alabama, and Mississippi after Hurricane Katrina struck the Gulf on August 29, 2005.
+Much larger amounts of money are at stake in the law suits filed by private landowners and local governments in Louisiana and the neighboring states of Florida, Alabama, and Mississippi after Hurricane Katrina struck the Gulf on August 29, 2005.
 Suits had been filed on behalf of approximately 250,000 people seeking over \$278 billion in damages from the federal government alone.
-16